michaelliao/itranswarp.js/README.md

 NOTE: re-run this SQL file will remove all existing data.

+### Test

+iTranswarp.js is fully tested.
+To run tests, make sure:

+* run MySQL in localhost and set root password as `password`.
+* run Memcache in localhost.

+Then run:

+    $ mocha

+Schema will be created in MySQL `test` database before run tests.

 ### Run

-    $ node --harmony app.js
+    $ node start.js

-You should able to see the home page in the browser with address `http://localhost:2015/`.
+You should able to see the home page in the browser with address `http://localhost:2017/`.

-If you want to sign in to management console, go to `http://localhost:2015/manage/signin`, and sign in using the email and password you entered when running `node schema`.
+If you want to sign in to management console, go to `http://localhost:2017/manage/signin`, and sign in using the email and password you entered when running `node schema`.

+### Changelog

+2.0 - 15 Jul 2017

+* fully async/await support
+* markdown plugin support
+* based on koa 2.x

+1.11 - 21 Jul 2015

+* support article, wiki, discuss.
+* based on koa 1.x